-For foundations for standard conventional Roadway Lighting Poles, refer to the Design Standards, Index 17503 for foundations for non-standard conventional Roadway Lighting Poles.
+For foundations for standard conventional Roadway Lighting Poles, refer to the Design Standards, Index 17515.
+Refer to the Design Standards, Index 17503 for foundations for non-standard conventional Roadway Lighting Poles.
 Section 715 of the Specifications allows the screw type foundation as an alternate.
 The Geotechnical Engineer shall determine whether the soil characteristics meet the requirements of Section 715.
 If it is determined that the soil conditions do not allow the use of the screw type foundation as shown in Section 715, a note shall be added to the plans stating: "Use of the screw type foundation is not allowed on this project."